Enonya/vim-tools/README.md

 # vim-tools

-Some tools to improve my vim.
+Some tools for improving my vim.